JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 ## <a name="enable"></a>Enable

 Enables a button.
-Returns FALSE if the windows was previous enabled; otherwise TRUE.
+Returns FALSE if the windows was previously enabled; otherwise TRUE.

 ```
 FUNCTION Enable () AS BOOLEAN